-Direct discrimination occurs when a school treats a disabled student less favourably than a non-disabled student.
-An example might be a school refusing to admit disabled students.
+Direct discrimination occurs when a school treats a student with a disability less favourably than a student without a disability.
+An example might be a school refusing to admit students with a disability.

 Direct discrimination is unlawful whether it is intended or not and regardless of the motive.
-However, it is not discrimination to treat a disabled student more favourably than a non-disabled student because of their disability.
+However, it is not discrimination to treat a student with a disability more favourably than a student without a disability because of their disability.